Rayleigh, Essex: Education

 of Glebe Infant and Nursery School and Glebe Junior School.
 In addition, St Nicholas C of E Primary School, a long-established school for the adjoining village of Rawreth, moved in 2006 to a new building just on the Rayleigh side of the parish boundary.

-There are also two cadet units based in Rayleigh - Rayleigh Detachment Essex ACF and 1476 (Rayleigh) Squadron RAFAC.
+There are also two cadet units: Rayleigh Detachment Essex ACF and 1476 (Rayleigh) Squadron RAFAC.

-Sport and recreation

-Rayleigh has a golf club on the outskirts of the town; Rayleigh Club (previously Lords Golf & Country Club) is situated on Hullbridge Road to the north of the town.
-This was originally opened in 1991 as Hanover Golf Club on the site of Hanover Farm and was designed by Reg Plumbridge.
+Transport